Cryptkeeper/lightorama-protocol/README.md

 The protocol is in big endian format.

 ### Expected Traffic
 Controller units maintain their state internally.
 As such only _changed_ channel states need to be sent as they change.
-Some program implementations, such as [xLights](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107), may choose to ocassionally resend existing state commands as a "sanity" measure.
+Some program implementations, such as [xLights](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107), may choose to occasionally resend existing state commands as a "sanity" measure.
 Resending state may result in visual glitches caused by resetting effect timers (such as fading) and increases bandwidth use.

 ## Heartbeat
 Every 0.5s the LOR Hardware Utility sends a heartbeat payload onto the network. [xLights](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L87) has re-implemented this at a timing value of 0.3s.
 The exact value does not seem to matter as long as it within a 2 second timeout (this timeout is approximate).